 Rep Training for Apprentices

-For academic year 2016-17, sparqs have developed new materials to enable colleges to train Apprentice reps.
+Since 2016-17, sparqs has offered materials to enable colleges to train Apprentice reps.

 The materials include an introductory presentation, designed to be used by colleges to generate initial interest from apprentices.
 It focuses more on introducing the apprentices to the concept of learning and teaching and how they can effectively feed back about their experience at college, whilst also introducing them to the role of the apprentice rep.